isgulkov/rsa-prep/README.md

 1. Three data formats — for cyphertexts, public and private keys:
    1. text form, all printable, easily selectable, e.g. Bitcoin's base58;
    2. whitespace insignificant;
-   3. have "telomeres" — can lose or gain some characters at the ends in case of a sloppy selection;
+   3. include insignificant labels (just like `--------BEGIN PGP PUBLIC KEY----------`) that will act as "telomeres" — would be able lose or gain a couple characters at the ends for the case of a sloppy selection.
-   4. include insignificant labels (just like `--------BEGIN PGP PUBLIC KEY----------`);
-   5. perhaps a degree of interoperability with one or some of the existing cryptography apps (perhaps even `gpg`?);
 2. CLI application:
    1. facilities for import & export of the above;
    2. *keygen*, *encrypt* and *decrypt* commands.